Flag of Algeria: Symbolism

+The shapes that appear on the national flag are represented first with the crescent as a symbol of Islam since it is the basis of the Hijri calendar.
+The flag of Ottoman Algerian Ibrahim Bey was decorated with a half-crescent.
+The Christians themselves regard the crescent as a symbol of Islam: American historian John Wolf wrote that “(…) in the sixteenth and early seventeenth centuries, when the crescent stood face to face with the cross in the Mediterranean and the Danube basins.”
+The French Foreign Minister Georges Bidault likewise considered it as such.

+The origin of the star accompanying the crescent on the Algerian flag is unquestionably Ottoman-Islamic.
+It goes back to the banners of the corsair captains, which were studded with stars.
+Although it is unkown whether those stars were five-pointed or of another form, as no further information has been found beyond what was reported by Wolf.
+According to Algerian specialist in the history of the Ottoman period in Algeria, Nacereddine Saïdouni, the five-pointed star symbolized either the five pillars of Islam or the five daily prayers.
+The star then appeared accompanying the crescent on the Arab-Ottoman flag raised by Algerian protestors in 1912.
+It later figured on the membership stamp of the Étoile Nord-Africaine, then of the Parti du Peuple Algérien, and also at the top of the newspaper El Ouma, always together with the crescent.

-The flag aims to highlight Algeria's cultural heritage, but there are different interpretations of its elements.
+There are still different interpretations of the Algerian flag elements.
 According to Malek Chebel, green represents Islam and white represents purity.
 For Pierre Lux-Wurm, green and white bring to mind the ancient banners of Islam from the time of the Prophet Muhammad, while the crescent and star can be seen as symbols of light.
 According to Khaled Merzouk, the green stripe represents the earth and agriculture, the white stripe represents peace and the crescent and star are symbols of Islam.
 The star represents the five pillars of Islam.
 Benjamin Stora suggests that the three colors of the flag originally represented the three countries of the Maghreb and the ideas of union.